 Aquatic therapy is an invaluable tool for patients with OA, particularly in the latter stages of the disease.
 The hydrostatic pressure of a pool provides an effective means of reducing swelling.
 The 93-degree waters of a Hydroworx pool ease pain and facilitate movement.
 Additionally, the buoyancy of water reduces the effects of gravity.
 These natural qualities combined with the unique features of the Hydroworx pool – the treadmill, parallel bars, resistance jets, steps, exercise platform, and massage hose – make it the ultimate rehab tool for patients with arthritis.
 Pool exercises are modified to meet individual patient needs, making it a highly useful tool for those with arthritis.
 But that’s not the only population that aquatic therapy helps.
 People with different types of injuries seeking pain relief also might benefit from using a pool.

 Decreased pain and increased mobility allow a patient, even with severe arthritis, to endure a vigorous workout without the normal side-effects.
-Think of the long-term benefits: increased mobility, increased strength, improved cardiovascular endurance, weight loss, and related decreased pain, in addition to improved gait and decreased risk of falls.
+Think of the long-term benefits.
+They include increased mobility, increased strength, improved cardiovascular endurance, weight loss, and related decreased pain.
+In addition, pain relief has improved gait and decreased risk of falls.

 Our patients and clients with arthritis can’t live without their regular sessions on the Hydroworx treadmill.
 For many of them, it’s become a part of their regular routine and they continue with us as cash clients long after their insurance physical therapy benefits are used up.
 In the current healthcare environment, the Hydroworx pool is an ideal tool for individuals with arthritis.